This project was mostly for the fun of experimenting, it has no real purpose.

 I really have no use for this blower.
 It's far too powerful to blow air in the back of a wood stove, but with 95 mm of static pressure, it's not enough to pull air through a length of ducting and filter.
 It's MUCH more powerful than the blower in a clothes dryer would be, but that motor would also be spinning the drum in a dryer.

 I was surprised how powerful the dryer motor is, possibly as much as 1/3 hp.
-I'm sure it could easily power a bandsaw, as long as it wasn't used for resawing.
+I'm sure it could easily power a bandsaw as long as it's not used for resawing.

 It might still have some uses though, maybe for a dust collector that is designed to sit right next to a machine, or one that is designed to only pull away the fine airborne dust from a sander without trying to pull coarse shavings through a length of ductwork and cyclone.